minute read

 Less orthogonal than Qasr Al-Kharanah, Quseir Amra’s curves and mini domes are endearing, but almost belie that which lurks inside: ceilings and walls covered in beautiful frescoes depict caliphs on thrones and rulers of the period.

-The structure was built in the eighth century, intended purpose as a fortress and a pleasure palace replete with a reception hall and hammam.
+The structure was built in the 8th century, intended purpose as a fortress and a pleasure palace replete with a reception hall and hammam.
 It now engrosses visitors with a penchant for secular art of the period.
 Depictions are many and varied, but include Byzantine portraits, hunting scenes, and inscriptions in Arabic and Greek.

 Qasr Al Azraq